An American Robin foraging for ants.

 Image by valpictures44 from Pixabay

-The green woodpecker is one of the most common birds in Europe.
+The European Green Woodpecker is one of the most common birds in Europe.
 They are often seen foraging on tree trunks and pecking at bark, usually for ants.
 It was discovered that more than 60% of their diet consisted of ants, with an average consumption rate around 1 ant per minute.
 The rest of their diet consists mostly of other insects like flies and spiders, as well as berries and seeds when they can find them.

 Northern Flicker